AI and Responsible Journalism Toolkit

 A collection of resources that introduce journalists and communicators to key themes in AI research and debunk harmful myths.

-A database of AI experts, including those representing minoritised stakeholders groups, helping communicators draw on a diversity of perspectives on AI
+A database of AI experts, including those representing minoritised stakeholders groups, helping communicators draw on a diversity of perspectives on AI.

 A list of institutions and professional networks that support independent / investigative tech journalism via dedicated funding schemes or free legal advice.